Mexico’s East Coast ~ The Yucatan and Quintana Roo

 This area of the beautiful Mexican Caribbean is magical, with pristine turquoise waters, white sandy beaches, rich Mayan culture, flavorful cuisine, and much, much more!
 The energy here is perfect for a retreat setting, offering the space and natural environment essential for reflection, contemplation and depth for your experience.

 Should you decide to retreat here, we can also offer personal recommendations for alternative therapeutic experiences such as: Family Constellations, Massage and Energy work, Mayan Sweat Lodge (temazcal) and Tarot and Mayan Astrological readings.
-Snorkeling and Scuba Diving are particularly exceptional here!
+Snorkeling and Scuba Diving are particularly exceptional at the coastal location!

 A stunning 20 minute ferry ride from Cancun’s Puerto Juarez, Isla Mujeres is a charming island and fishing village only 5 miles long and ½ mile wide.
 With its “pueblo” like feel, gorgeous white sandy beaches, and lively downtown area which offers a variety of cafes, ethnic restaurants and shopping… this sweet little island has something for everyone!